 What is Shotcrete?

-Shotcrete is a technique of applying cement mortar or concrete at high speed onto the prepared vertical or overhead surface which is conveyed through a hose attached to a nozzle at the end.
+Shotcrete is a technique of applying cement mortar or concrete at high speed onto the prepared vertical or overhead surface, which is conveyed through a hose attached to a nozzle at the end.
 It is also known as sprayed concrete, and the process involves using a pneumatic machine to mix and spray the concrete or mortar onto a surface at high speeds, resulting in a durable and high-strength finish.

-The process involves the application of pressurized concrete to a vertical and overhead surface using a nozzle.
+The process involves the application of pressurised concrete to a vertical and overhead surface using a nozzle.
 Shotcrete is commonly used in construction projects such as building tunnels, swimming pools, retaining walls, and bridges.
 It is a popular method because it allows for quick and efficient application of concrete, reducing construction time and labour costs.

 Types of Shotcrete Processes